3-D Paper Tole Ornament

 Layer 3: Tweety, Bugs

-As a first step, I glued the two base images (front and back) to a piece of heavier card.
-Then I carefully cut them both out and glued them back-to-back, matching the edges.
-This makes a fairly sturdy foundation for the ornament.
-Once the glue had dried on this base piece, I built up the layers on the front side of the ornament, using the elements cut from the remaining prints.
-You'll need a thick glue to create the dimension as you glue the layers; I used acrylic caulk, but you could use a couple of layers of foam-backed tape.
+As a first step, I glued the base image to a piece of heavier card.
+Then I carefully cut out the base image.
+I repeated this with the second (reversed) base image.
+I then glued the two base images back-to-back, matching the edges, to make a sturdy foundation for the ornament.
+Once the glue had dried on this two-sided base piece, I built up the layers on the first side, using the elements cut from the remaining prints.
+To make the layers stand out from the foundation piece, you need to use a thick glue or foam dots to create the dimension.
+I used acrylic caulk, but you could choose a double layer of foam-backed tape instead.

-After allowing time for the first side to dry (several hours or even overnight, depending on the glue you are using), I turned the ornament over and built up the layers of the second side.
+If you have used caulk or glue, allow plenty of time for the first side to dry (several hours or even overnight, depending on the glue you are using).
+When the first side of my ornament was completely. dry, I turned the ornament over and built up the layers of the second side.
 Then I set the ornament aside again to allow the glue and caulking to dry thoroughly.

 When the whole thing was completely dry (I left it overnight to be sure), I covered it with a layer of podgy and again put it aside to dry once more.
 Then I gave the red ornament a bit of extra sparkle by gluing on some star sequins.
 Finally, I punched a hole through all layers so the ornament could hang.